 University of Missouri

 The University of Missouri was founded in Columbia in 1839 as the first publicly-supported institution of higher education to be established in the Louisiana Purchase territory.
-Today, the University is one of the nation’s largest higher education institutions, with more than 77,000 students on four campuses, a health care enterprise, and an extension program with activities in every county of the state.
+Today, the University is one of the nation?s largest higher education institutions, offering more than 300 degree programs, including 97 undergraduate majors, 96 master?s degrees, 69 doctoral degrees and over 70 certificates.

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.